Understanding Alzheimer’s Risk: Causes, Prevention, and the Promise of Hyperbaric Oxygen

 Or put another way, what’s the tradeoff?
 If you have free time and feel like doing a deep dive into the biology of narwhals, for example, and that’s the best way you could imagine spending your time, no problem.

-But if you’re still on Wikipedia at 3:30 am and you’re losing sleep, or you’re ignoring friends and family in favor of social media, it might be worth re-examining the relationship.
+But if you’re still on Wikipedia at 3:30 am and you’re losing sleep — or you’re ignoring friends and family in favor of social media — it might be worth re-examining the relationship.

 Technology is a fascinating and ever-changing tool of human creation.
 Like any tool, it can be used to confer great benefits, but used improperly has the potential to cause harm.
 As the pace of life quickens, it’s more important than ever to slow down, stay aware, and focus on balance.

-Is Negative Thinking Bad for Your Brain?
+Can Negative Thinking Hurt Your Brain?

 But as with most systems, it works under tight parameters.
 Taxing the system can throw it off balance.
 And when we get stuck in depressed rumination or anxious worry loops, we put ourselves at risk for physical health effects.

-Repetitive negative thinking, it turns out, can lead to depression… but it also increases one’s risk for dementia, all on its own.
+Repetitive negative thinking, it turns out, can lead to depression… but it also increases one’s risk for dementia all on its own.

 These cognitive factors were measured against the tendency to engage in repetitive negative thinking (RNT).
 The researchers found that RNT was causally associated with:

-• A more rapid decline in global cognition
+- A more rapid decline in global cognition

-• A more rapid decline in immediate and delayed memory
+- A more rapid decline in immediate and delayed memory

-• Higher levels of AD biomarkers (tau and amyloid proteins)
+- Higher levels of AD biomarkers (tau and amyloid proteins)

 The authors defined the term RNT to include both rumination (negative thoughts regarding past events) as well as worrying (typically future-related thoughts).
 They emphasized that the repetitive and negative nature of the thoughts, NOT their temporal nature, was key to the association.